chasestory/devcamp-portfolio/README.md

 # Devcamp Portfolio Application

-> This is a Ruby on Rails 5 application that allows usewrs to create their own portfolios.
+> This is a Ruby on Rails 5 application that allows users to create their own portfolios.

 ### Features